allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 ### Evaluation

-Given that this course interfaces with _real people_ needing _real solutions_, the emphasis of evaluation in this course is less on the technical proficiency gained in a given tool and more about two key concepts:
+This course develops a _persistent_ and _real-world_ product with _users_.
+This means that the emphasis of evaluation in this course is less on technical proficiency gained in a given tool and more about two key concepts:

-* meeting client expectations
+* meeting project deadlines
 * working functionally as a team

+Despite (or, perhaps _because_ of) these priorities, high-quality, workable code is a _given_.

 The parameters defining your evaluation live in our shared [course code of conduct](CODE_OF_CONDUCT.md).
 These involve both _client-side_ feedback and team self-evaluation in addition to instructor appraisal of that feedback.
 While more on the mechanisms of this system is included in the course